-Henry Ford College, Dearborn, Michigan
+President of Henry Ford College, Dearborn, Michigan

 Russell A. Kavalhuna, J.D., joined Henry Ford College as the institution’s sixth president in 2018.
 The role unites his passions for public service, education, and institutional leadership.
 As the son of an immigrant who attended a Michigan community college, he believes the community college model of education and service is the gateway to the American Dream.
 Before becoming president at Henry Ford College, Mr. Kavalhuna was the Executive Director of Flight Operations at the Western Michigan University College of Aviation, the nation’s third-largest collegiate aviation program.
 Prior to his position at WMU, Mr. Kavalhuna was a federal prosecutor and a commercial airline captain.